Taking Care of yourself after Separation and Divorce.

-- Get into a new routine – Put aside enough times to manage new household and childcare arrangements.
+- Get into a new routine – Put aside enough time to manage new household and childcare arrangements.

-- Learn to manage stress – simple things, like keeping a diary of feelings and practicing breathing and muscle relaxation techniques can help.
+- Learn to manage stress – simple things, like keeping a diary of feelings and practising breathing and muscle relaxation techniques can help.

 - Take time out – make an effort to participate in enjoyable activities.

 What is depression?

 Sometimes it can be difficult to know whether you are just feeling down because of all the life changes, or you have symptoms of depression after separation and divorce.
 On average, one in eight men and one in five women will experience depression at some point in life and this can become exacerbated during times of prolonged conflict and stress.

 You may be depressed if for more than TWO WEEKS you have: